-‘The Kashmir Files’ wins award for best film about national integration
+‘The Kashmir Files’ wins award for best film on national integration

 In November, Nadav Lapid, who headed the jury at the International Film Festival of India, had described The Kashmir Files as a “propaganda [and] vulgar movie”.

-In his speech, Lapid had said he and other jury members were “shocked and disturbed” that the The Kashmir Files had been included in the film festival’s International Competition section.
+In his speech, Lapid had said he and other jury members were “shocked and disturbed” that The Kashmir Files had been included in the film festival’s International Competition section.

+But Agnihotri had said that he would quit direction if Lapid as well as “intellectuals and urban Naxals” who supported his criticism could prove that the events depicted in the movie were false.

 Also read: